ArmandleRoux/PorjectManager-2.0/README.md

 #### Instructions

+1. A SQL script file is provided for the building of the databases and tables.
-1. To use the program run command promt.
+2. To use the program run command promt.
-2. Navigate to the folder with the file using command "cd C:\\folderwithjavafile".
+3. Navigate to the folder with the file using command "cd C:\\folderwithjavafile".
-3. Enter the command "javac projectManager.java DatabaseManager.java"
+4. Enter the command "javac projectManager.java DatabaseManager.java Person.java Project.java"
-4. Enter the command "java projectManager.java"
+5. Enter the command "java projectManager.java"
-5. The program should now run.
+6. The program should now run.

 #### Contact Information